 Individual chapters of Manual (PDF)

-Here we provide as a template file Bulletin 4 of WOC2018 in Microsoft Word Format.
+Bulletins for WOC: An overview of contents of the 4 WOC bulletins is found in this table.
+Furthermore, we provide as a template file Bulletin 4 of WOC2018 in Microsoft Word Format.
 Most of the content can be reused, only event specific shall be changed.
 In this version the chapter for the relay was later updated and can be found here.
-Finally the section numbering is not according to the following table of content definition and needs to be updated too.

 Additional Material: 23 Courses (WOC)